O For a Heart to Praise My God

 In the first four stanzas, Charles Wesley describes the qualities of the heart.
 “A heart from sin set free” tells us about God’s saving grace.
 Charles Wesley goes on to say that the heart is resigned, submissive, meek, contrite, believing, true and clean.
 However, he does not claim these to be attributes of his own heart.
 Rather, in the final stanza, he asks the Lord to impart these qualities to him.
 He then calls upon the Lord to come quickly and “write a new name upon my heart, the new, best name of Love.”

-Although the hymn alludes to Psalm 51, the last line of the last stanza takes us to Jeremiah 31:31- 33 where God tells Jeremiah, “I will put my law within them, and I will write it on their hearts; and I will be their God, and they shall be my people.” is calls us to the renewal of the heart and our relationship with God.
+Although the hymn alludes to Psalm 51, the last line of the last stanza takes us to Jeremiah 31:31- 33 where God tells Jeremiah, “I will put my law within them, and I will write it on their hearts; and I will be their God, and they shall be my people.”
+This calls us to the renewal of the heart and our relationship with God.